alterway/formations/labs/liascript/labs-docker-fundamentals.md

 to stop and remove containers

-# 10. Advanced Orchestration Swarm mode
+## 10. Advanced Orchestration Swarm mode

-# Exercise 1 - Initialize Docker Swarm and Add Nodes to the Cluster
+### 10.1 Initialize Docker Swarm and Add Nodes to the Cluster

 In this exercise, you'll initialize Docker Swarm.
 Docker Swarm provides clustering and orchestration capabilities to allow you to turn a group of machines running Docker into a single, virtual Docker engine.

-## Initialize Swarm Manager Node
+### 10.2 Initialize Swarm Manager Node

 1. Open a terminal in the same VM that you cloned this GitHub repository
 2. Identify the IP address of your VM.
 In Linux, you can can open the Connection Information Prompt on the top right and find your address under the `IPv4` section.
 You can also use `ifconfig` to find the IP.
 It should look something like `192.168.x.x`.